Measurity/ModTemplateValheim/README.md

  - Moves your mod into the BepInEx plugins folder.

 ## How to use template
- - Build project (maybe twice to be sure): PLAY!
+ - Build project (maybe twice if IDE complains): PLAY!

 ## Requirements
  - MSBuild 16+ (installed with Visual Studio)